LTL-Based Non-Markovian Inverse Reinforcement Learning: Experiments

+We report the average runtimes for our approach with and without compositional ranking and compare it to that of Texada.
+In Figure~\ref{subfig:runtime_opt}, we show the runtimes with different patterns of user specification over the different lengths of traces for constraint system optimization and optimized pattern matching.
+In Figure~\ref{subfig:runtime_comp} we show runtimes for synthetic traces generated from the following common formulae with compositional ranking~\cite{ltlFMCAD18,dwyer1998property}.

-{\bf{Runtimes of Texada}}.
-In \autoref{subfig:runtime_tex} we show runtimes for the generated traces with Texada.
-The comparison with the tool is difficult because it requires complete formula pattern as input while we do not.
-The tests are performed with complete formula pattern as input, with which Texada outputs a list of possible formulae with propositions substituted in.
-For formula depth less than 4, Texada and compositional ranking perform comparably despite \ourtool{} requiring no pattern input.
+The length of the individual traces varies from 5 to 10,000.
+In Figure~\ref{subfig:runtime_tex} we show runtimes for the generated traces with Texada.
+The comparison with Texada is difficult because it requires the complete formula template as input while we do not.
+The tests are thus performed with complete formula template as input, with which Texada outputs a list of possible formulae with propositions substituted in.
+In our eperiments, we found that Texada and compositional ranking perform comparably despite the fact that our approach requires no pattern input.